 The City of Sydney Library network only accepts donations in certain categories like books in selected community languages and local historical items.
-If you have any items that fall within these two categories, take them to your nearest library branch.
+If you have any items that fall within these 2 categories, take them to your nearest library branch.

 Community language books

 The library accepts books in new condition, or published less than 4 years ago, in the following languages:

 Donating items with local historical value helps maintain and develop the library's historical collection.
 We will only accept items relevant to this collection.

 Once accepted, donations become the library's property.
 This means we reserve the right to dispose of any donated materials at a later date.